easytarget/esp32-cam-webserver/README.md

 I have left all the Face Recognition code untouched, it works, and with good lighting and camera position it can work quite well.
 But you can only use it in low-resolution modes, and it is not something I will be using.

-The web UI has had minor changes to add the lamp control (only when enabled), I also made the 'Start Stream' and 'Snapshot' controls more prominent, and added feedback of the camera name + firmware.
+The web UI has had changes to add the lamp control (only when enabled) and make the streamm window rotate and resize appropriately.
+I also made the 'Start Stream' and 'Snapshot' controls more prominent, and added feedback of the camera name + firmware.

 I would also like to shoutout to @jmfloyd; who suggested rotating the image in the browser since the esp32 itself cannot do this.